CoT-Driven Framework for Short Text Classification: Enhancing and Transferring Capabilities from Large to Smaller Model: Method

+In our study, we introduce two distinct CoTs to generate rationales.
+First, SSE-CoT introduced in Section \ref{section3.2},SSE-CoT is specifically designed for STC tasks to address the unique characteristics of short texts directly.
+Second, DA-CoT aims to enhance the performance of smaller models by transferring more domain knowledge.
+This approach follows a two-step reasoning process, as shown in Figure \ref{fig4}.
+Specifically, we conduct DA-CoT prompts as follows.

-In the first step, we used a designated template to query the LLM, capitalizing on its capacity to pinpoint pertinent concepts.
+\textbf{Step 1.
+Key Concept Identification} In the first step, we used a designated template to query the LLM, capitalizing on its capacity to pinpoint pertinent concepts.
 Unlike the first step of the SSE-CoT, the DA-CoT incorporates domain-specific cue words.
-For example, in the news domain illustrated in Figure. \ref{fig4}, it is essential to include critical entities, actions, and events.
+For example, in the news domain illustrated in Fig \ref{fig4}, it is essential to include critical entities, actions, and events.
 Details of the other domains are provided in Appendix \ref{appendixA}. $C^2_1$ comprises the context of the first step, and the following content constitutes the reasoning instruction $I^2_1$ for the first step.

-\begin{mdframed}[ outerlinewidth=1pt, roundcorner=5pt, innertopmargin=10pt, innerbottommargin=10pt, innerrightmargin=10pt, innerleftmargin=10pt, backgroundcolor=gray!10, linecolor=black, align=center, userdefinedwidth=0.45\textwidth ] \texttt{$C^2_1$[Given the short text $X_i$], identify the key components, consider the main entities, actions, and events described.} \end{mdframed}
+\begin{mdframed}[ outerlinewidth=0.5pt, roundcorner=5pt, innertopmargin=5pt, innerbottommargin=5pt, innerrightmargin=5pt, innerleftmargin=5pt, backgroundcolor=gray!7, linecolor=black, align=center, userdefinedwidth=0.5\textwidth ] \textsf{$C^2_1$[Given the short text $x_i$], identify the key components, consider the main entities, actions, and events described.} \end{mdframed}

-Here, $K^2$are the key snippet concepts extracted from $X_i$ using $f_{\mathrm{identify}}$ representing the model's capability to identify and understand key snippet concepts and terminologies from the text.
+Here, $K^2$are the key snippet concepts extracted from $x_i$ using $f_{\mathrm{identify}}$ representing the model's capability to identify and understand key snippet concepts and terminologies from the text.